 Gelato, Coffee, and Drinking

-Cremeria Santo Stefano is ace for gelato, while I visit Cafe Terzi and Aroma for espresso (thanks to Justin Naylor for the gelato and coffee recs).
+Cremeria Santo Stefano is ace for gelato, while I visit Caffe Terzi and Aroma for espresso (thanks to Justin Naylor for the gelato and coffee recs).
 I love drinking natural wines at Enoteca Faccioli, Favalli, and Il Pollaio (a poultry shop turned wine bar in the Mercato Albani).
 Grab a quick pastry or aperitivo at Gamberini and be sure to pop into Mercato delle Erbe across the street.
 For an even better market experience, head north of the Stazione Centrale to Mercato Albani.

 You’re not going to want to miss Antica Aguzzeria del Cavallo, a shop selling amazing brass pasta tools and other kitchen implements since 1783.
 While you’re in the neighborhood, pop into Paolo Atti & Figli for a look at the homemade pasta.
 For more kitchen tools, visit A. Pezzoli in Via Santo Stefano.